aleksey-bykov/printies/readme.md

 ## Disclaimer

 What is public is public.
-There are some pieces of Python, JavaScript and other stuff, so proceed with caution.
+There are some pieces of Python, JavaScript and other stuff, so don't hurt yoursled and proceed with caution.

 ## My goals